-Most of our girls have been rescued from the certainty of second-generation sex slavery.
+Many of our girls have been rescued at a very young age from the red-light district – before they were forced into sex slavery.
 Their mothers are the ones who are enslaved in brothels—they are the ones with horrific stories of abduction into the trade and of daily abuse thereafter.

 This is true for Prema’s mom.